Xalgorithms/general-documentation/docs/xalgo.md

 Rules and tables have a **very particular** identification scheme used to provide a unique id for the component.
 This id *includes* information about the component so that some minor decisions can be made knowing only the id.
-The scheme breaks down as:
+The scheme is structured as follows:

 - [0]: The first character in the id denotes the type of entity.
 It can be either S, R or T (signifying System, Rule or Table)